 Yes.
 While the SCRC is located on the 4th floor of Belk Library and Information Commons, there are two public elevators to all floors, and ramp pathways into the building.
 The College Street parking deck offers handicapped parking spots.

-How can I schedule the Rhinehart Rare Books and Special Collections Room for my class or event?
+Can I schedule the Rhinehart Rare Books and Special Collections Room for my class or event?

-How do I reserve the glass display cases on the 4th floor for my exhibit?
+Can I reserve the glass display cases on the 4th floor for my exhibit?